intellij-dlanguage/intellij-dlanguage/README.md

 This will add the phobos and druntime/import as well as my rainbow dub project.
 You can add other dub packages by adding the path to them.
 I should be able to autoconfigure this stuff in a future release.

-**UPDATE**: all project files are now automatically added to DCD and if on OSX the D sources are also added automatically.
-Sorry Linux and Windows users but I don't know the paths to search on those platforms for the sources - I can get the dmd/dmd.exe file path and on OSX thats in the bin dir and the sources are in the src dir one level up.
-But no idea on Linux and Windows.
+**UPDATE**: all project files are now automatically added to DCD and if on MacOS/OSX/macOS the D sources are also added automatically.
+The position on Linux and Windows is not currently clear since this work was done on OSX.

 ### DCD Server Restart Action